-Architects and engineers seeking continuing education credit in other states will be able to claim the hours earned at this seminar, in many cases.
-Refer to specific state rules to determine eligibility.
+This program offers a non-credit continuing education opportunity to California engineers and land surveyors.
+Continuing education is not required for license maintenance in California.
+Those seeking continuing education credit in other states will be able to apply the hours earned at this seminar, in most cases.
+Refer to specific state continuing education rules to determine eligibility.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.

 Bradford Grabske of Murphy & Evertz Attorneys at Law specializes in real estate and complex business litigation.
 His practice is focused on assisting landowners, businesses, and public agencies with eminent domain, inverse condemnation, contract disputes, land use and environmental issues.
 Mr. Grabske has successfully represented clients in high stakes trials and before the Court of Appeals.
 He has also been recognized as a “Rising Star” in Los Angeles magazine’s Southern California Super Lawyer edition.
 Mr. Grabske’s eminent domain experience includes total and partial takings, inverse condemnation, loss of business goodwill, precondemnation delay, environmental contamination issues, emission permitting issues, access impairment, and right-to-take challenges.
 He also assists clients with California Environmental Quality Act (“CEQA”) and National Environmental Policy Act (“NEPA”) matters.